fordinator/talking-LLM-chatbot/README.md

 Steal it, take credit for it, change it, improve it, sell it, it's yours.

+If you like this stupid thing, pop on up to the upper right there and hit a "Star" on this repo so it'll move up on Google and others can find it.

 If you want to bullshit with me, visit https://discord.com/invite/gAugxKBHQY.

 If you want to encourage other coding projects like this, donate to https://www.patreon.com/vexation1977